 Another great gift idea for electric guitarists is a tuner.
-A tuner is the perfect tool to help your guitarist to, well, stay in tune.
+A tuner is a perfect tool to help your guitarist, well, stay in tune.
 Staying in tune is one of the most important things for a musician, right behind being able to keep rhythm.
 In fact, without proper tuning rhythm is useless, and without rhythm proper tuning is useless.
-This is a great present for people who have just started out on learning how to play guitar.
+This is a great present for people who have just started learning how to play guitar.

 The third gift on our list is a guitar case.
 There are two common types of guitar cases; a hard shell case and a soft gig bag case.

 The first is most commonly used by guitarists who are constantly on the road, or who have expensive instruments.